SEKOIA-IO/documentation/_shared_content/operations_center/detection/generated/suggested_rules_9281438c-f7c3-4001-9bcc-45fd108ba1be_do_not_edit_manually.md

 ??? abstract "Suspicious Network Args In Command Line"

-    Detection on suspicious network arguments in processes command lines using HTTP schema with port 443.
+    Detection on some commonly observed suspicious processes command lines using HTTP schema with port 443.

     - **Effort:** intermediate